 Add some tomato, cucumber, avocado, some red wine vinegar, salt, pepper and garlic powder.
 Stir up and you’ve got a tasty salad.

 Salad greens are not only delicious, but they’re full of vitamins and minerals like Vitamin A, C, iron, potassium, magnesium, and calcium just to name a few.

 Here are some other ways to add greens to your diet:

 You can add kale, chard or cabbage to soups!
-Like this Sweet Potato, Kale and Lima Bean Soup.
-So delicious and adds some good texture.
+They are a wonderful addition.
+Along with added nutrients, it also adds some good texture.

 Kale or spinach are good additions to a veggie pasta.

 The pasta can be regular pasta, whole grain pasta, quinoa pasta or zoodles made from zucchini.
 Spaghetti squash is another pasta alternative.